Who pays self-assessment tax?

 - you make capital gains above the annual exempt amount (£11,700 for 2018-19)

 - you were required to fill in a tax return last year

 - you're a pensioner who gets reduced age-related allowance, though you may be sent a special short version that requires fewer details.

 If any of the circumstances above apply to you, do not wait to see if HMRC contact you - the onus is on you to declare your earnings and submit your tax return.

 Our easy-to-use and jargon-free tax calculator offers personalised tax tips, and you can submit the form directly to HMRC.

-In our video, we explain how to use the Which? tax calculator - tot up your tax bill and submit your return direct to HMRC.
+In our video, we explain how to use the Which? tax calculator.

 What's the difference between PAYE and self-assessment?

 PAYE is a method of paying income tax each month, usually taken from your monthly salary.
 You can see your PAYE contributions on your payslip.